 Sunscreen is important, but it can feel sticky, and may contribute to clogged pores and breakouts.

 We all know how important it is to wear sunscreen when outdoors to protect our skin from sun damage and skin cancer.
 For sunscreen to be effective, it’s important to apply it correctly, and reapply it often!
 It’s best to apply a full ounce (about the size of a shot glass) to all exposed areas of the body thoroughly–and reapply at least every two hours when outdoors.
 You have to reapply more often if you’re sweating a lot, and right after you towel off after the pool or ocean.
 Be sure to read the instructions on the sunscreen to see WHEN to apply–some have to be applied about 20 minutes before sun exposure, while others provide coverage instantly.

 For anyone who is prone to skin breakouts or flare-ups, look for sunscreens that are intended for use on the face–even if you are prone to breakouts on the chest or back.
 These are made with lighter, less occlusive emollients that are less likely to suffocate the skin or clog pores.
 Avoid sunscreens that contain heavy oils and butters such as coconut oil or cocoa butter on areas of the skin that are prone to breakouts.

-Shower off the sunscreen completely, after you’re done having fun in the sun.
+Shower off the sunscreen completely, after you’re done with UV exposure for the day.
 Afterwards, apply skincare and body care products that contain cooling and soothing ingredients such as aloe vera gel, witch hazel, green tea, and cucumber.

 Check out my “Cool as A Cucumber DIY Facial Toner” Recipe HERE.